-Methylsulfonylmethane is found most in protein rich foods like broccoli, cabbage, brussels sprouts, beans, peas, lentils and some cruelty products.
-Because it is water soluble, it doesn’t accumulate and create toxicity as other form of fat soluble vitamins and minerals would do.
+Methylsulfonylmethane is found most in protein-rich foods like broccoli, cabbage, brussels sprouts, beans, peas, lentils and some cruelty products.
+Because it is water soluble, it doesn’t accumulate and create toxicity as another form of fat-soluble vitamins and minerals would do.
 So it’s very safe to consume in large quantities.

 Benefits of taking MSM Powder

 - Helps the body’s ability to absorb more nutrients – vitamins and minerals bind with MSM, so the body can fully exploit them.

 - Helps to oxygenate the blood more efficiently – sulfur is one of the most important nutrients for the blood’s ability to absorb oxygen.

 - Helps reduce inflammation and swelling – By equalize pressure on both sides of a cell wall, MSM helps to remove inflammation of the soft tissue and helps to reduce pain in muscles and joints.
 MSM is generally analgesic, can help with migraine.